JayC561/Frontend/README.md

 ## This is the frontend repository of the project

 ### The Process
+Whole application is deployed on Heroku, to deploy on Heroku first I created the production build (to load faster) of my frontend and copying the production build to my backend and serving the files from there (using static() middleware in express).

 The homepage of the application shows the ad of Hotstar for IPL 2020 to connect with the IPL 2020 theme (COVID-19).
 After you scroll down you'll see 2 column layout (which collapses to one column in smaller devices) in which one column has MS Dhoni picture and another column having some fun facts about IPL and 2 links to navigate to stats page and trivia page.
 At bottom, there's a footer containing sponsors of IPL 2020 which is also responsive.

 The stats page requests the backend using Fetch API to fetch data to plot into a graph and table.